 VUMC encourages employees to register and vote

 Tennessee has low voter registration and turnout rates.
-The Medical Center is part of an effort to get more people involved.October 2, 2019
+The Medical Center is part of an effort to get more people involved.August 11, 2020

-Vanderbilt University Medical Center has joined other Middle Tennessee businesses, nonprofits and professional organizations in support of Vote Tennessee, an effort to raise awareness about the ease of online voter registration in Tennessee.
+Election day is Nov.
+3, and Vanderbilt University Medical Center, as it has for years, continues to join with other Middle Tennessee businesses, nonprofits and professional organizations in support of Vote Tennessee, an effort to raise awareness about the ease of online voter registration in Tennessee.

 Vote Tennessee is a bipartisan initiative and does not endorse or support any candidate, political party or ideology.